Coupe du Congo (basketball)

-The Coupe du Congo (in English: Cup of Congo) is the national cup basketball championship in the Democratic Republic of the Congo.
+The Coupe du Congo (fully the Coupe de république démocratique du Congo de basket-ball; in English: Cup of Congo) is the national cup basketball championship in the Democratic Republic of the Congo.
 The competitions is played by the top two teams from the regional league in the country.
 It is the only annual competition organised by the Democratic Republic of Congo Basketball Federation (FEBACO).
 The cup is organised since 1985.

 In 2022, 17 men's team and 8 women's team competed.
 The teams are divided in two groups for the first stage, the top four teams advance to the semifinals.

+In the men's category SCTP holds the record for most wins with 19 cups, while in the women's category Vita Club has won a record 10 titles.